Foundation Repair Costs

 Texas is its own pricing world

-National “foundation repair cost” articles undershoot what Texans actually pay, because most of the country isn’t sitting on the kind of expansive clay that defines Central Texas.
-The single biggest driver here is soil movement — and the I-35 corridor through Austin, Round Rock, and Pflugerville runs right along the Blackland Prairie clay belt.
+National “foundation repair cost” articles undershoot what Texans actually pay, because most of the country isn’t sitting on the kind of expansive clay that defines the I-35 corridor through Austin, Round Rock, and Pflugerville — the Blackland Prairie belt.
+The clay swells when it rains and shrinks hard in drought, dragging foundations up and down until something cracks.
+More movement means more piers, and piers are the price.

-For the full method-by-method breakdown with Austin-specific numbers, see our main foundation repair cost guide.
+For the full method-by-method breakdown with Austin-specific numbers, see our main foundation repair cost guide, or get a 30-second ballpark from the estimator.

 Regional differences inside Texas